fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 ## Getting Started

 ### Instructions:
-1. Install latest Tabular Editor 2 (https://github.com/TabularEditor/TabularEditor/releases)
+1. Install latest Tabular Editor 2 (https://github.com/TabularEditor/TabularEditor/releases - MIT license)
 2. Create a new folder on your C: drive called 'Power BI Backups' (C:/Power BI Backups)
 3. Place Config folder and the contents from Repo into C:/Power BI Backups
 4. Open PowerShell and run 'Final PS Script' (either via copy/paste or renaming the format from .txt to .ps1 and executing)